github/docs/content/admin/configuration/configuring-network-settings/configuring-a-hostname.md

 Hostnames must be less than 63 characters in length per [Section 2.3.4 of the Domain Names Specification RFC](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.4).

 After you configure a hostname, you can enable subdomain isolation to further increase the security of {% data variables.location.product_location %}.
-For more information, see "[Enabling subdomain isolation](/enterprise/admin/guides/installation/enabling-subdomain-isolation/)."
+For more information, see "[AUTOTITLE](/admin/configuration/configuring-network-settings/enabling-subdomain-isolation)."

 For more information on the supported hostname types, see [Section 2.1 of the HTTP RFC](https://tools.ietf.org/html/rfc1123#section-2).